 Account Setup:

-The Account setup is the last stage of Enrollment Status Page.
+The Account setup is the last stage of an Enrollment Status Page.
 The following actions are associated with this stage.

 - Joining your organization’s network